 Certain of these sicknesses arise spontaneously through injuries but others occur in bouts or are degenerative.
 In the rest of this document we cover only MS, Parkinson’s and ALS.

-Is the most common neurological sickness amongst moderately older women in the world, of which approx 50% are in Europe.
+- In Sweden there are 17,000–18,000 people affected, with approximately 500 new sufferers each year.
+It is the most common neurological sickness amongst moderately older women in the world, of which approx 50 percent are in Europe.
 Most common amongst populations in Europe and North America – and very uncommon in large parts of Asia and Africa.

-Of these, dysphagia emerges in more than 80% of patients during the advanced phases of the disease https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5359548/
+- Of these, dysphagia emerges in more than 80 percent of patients during the advanced phases of the disease.

 MS often comes in bouts with periods of sickness.
 Over the years the symptoms can give problems even during the periods between attacks.
 The symptoms vary greatly from person to person.